paulb00th/galapagos/content/en/about/the-team.md

 Here’ a little detail about those at the heart of the operation...

-##### Claudia Molina - PADI IDC Staff Instructor, SSI Instructor and co-owner.
+##### Claudia Molina - PADI IDC Staff Instructor, SSI Instructor, and co-owner.

 {{< figure src="img/about/A-Us-ClaudiaMolina.png" class="align-right full-width">}}

 I grew up in Brazil, living close to the sea, and quickly learned to love the marine world.

 I moved to Ecuador at the age of 16 to study Ecological Tourism in Quito.
 Following this, I arrived in the Galapagos for the first time in 2001, when I initially experienced diving.
-I knew immediately that I would seek employment in the dive industry, and I became a PADI Instructor in 2004, thereafter working in Brazil, and Honduras before returning to the Galapagos.
+I knew immediately that I would seek employment in the dive industry, and I became a PADI Instructor in 2004, thereafter working in Brazil and Honduras before returning to the Galapagos.

 It’s the islands here (and my Ecuadorian husband) that have captured my heart - and now I’m here to stay.

 I’ve worked with all the best operators across the islands, forged great relations with them, and certified over 600 PADI students in recent years.
-When I’m not working on behalf of our dive or film companies, I’m to be found enjoying the sun’s rays and playing in the sea alongside my husband, Juan Carlos, and our two children.
+When I’m not working on behalf of our dive and film operations, I’m to be found enjoying the sun’s rays and playing in the sea alongside my husband, Juan Carlos, and our two children..

 *Image - Claudia Molina*